The Idol fans in disbelief at end of episode four: ‘Sam Levinson has lost his mind’

 However, another source cited in the report claimed: “It’s definitely not a decision [yet].
 At this point, this is normal in our process… we’re only two episodes in.”

-On Twitter, the official HBO account addressed the rumours in a tweet which read: “It is being misreported that a decision on a second season of The Idol has been determined,” HBO wrote in a tweet.
+On Twitter, the official HBO account addressed the rumours outright.
+“It is being misreported that a decision on a second season of The Idol has been determined,” HBO wrote in a tweet.

 “It has not, and we look forward to sharing the next episode with you Sunday night.”